 With the onset of the rainy season, SDCI is reminding builders working in Seattle to inspect and maintain any temporary storm drain inserts they have installed as part of construction projects.
 The inserts, also known as storm drain socks, are used on many construction projects to catch sediment not captured by other required construction-related erosion control measures.

 Passionate about design or architecture?
-Mayor Jenny Durkan is looking for qualified candidates to fill 15 upcoming openings on the City of Seattle’s Design Review Boards.
+Mayor Bruce Harrell is looking for qualified candidates to fill 22 upcoming openings on the City of Seattle’s Design Review Boards.
 Board members evaluate the design of new buildings based on citywide and neighborhood-specific design guidelines.
 The boards review large mixed-use developments, multifamily housing, and commercial projects.
-The volunteer positions will start on April 4, 2021, when retiring board members’ terms expire.
+The volunteer positions will start on April 4, 2023, when retiring board members’ terms expire.

 In January 2022, SDCI transitioned to providing plan reviews via plan mark-up instead of traditional letters.
 This Building Connections article serves as a resources refresher for applicants responding to review comments.
 The primary change that we are asking of applicants is that they document responses to comments directly in the plan set provided to them by SDCI at the end of each review cycle instead of sending response letters corresponding to each correction letter.
 (Note: You will still receive correction summaries from individual reviews as they are completed.)

 SDCI has added in-language assistance to our Virtual Applicant Services Center for customers who prefer to conduct business in Spanish, Traditional Chinese, and Simplified Chinese.
 Our live chat, support ticketing system, and coaching sessions are now available in these three languages.
 You can access these services by clicking the green chat icon on the bottom of our contact webpage and selecting your preferred language.
 If you know somebody who might be interested in using our in-language Virtual Applicant Services Center, please forward this information.